Equality legislation makes it illegal to discriminate against an individual or a group on the basis of characteristics.

 There are other organisations which may also be useful if you are looking for different services or other kinds of support:

 Gender pay gap

-Runnymede Borough Council is required by law to publish anas an employer with a headcount of 250 employees or above.
-The report is a snapshot as of 5 April 2017.
+Runnymede Borough Council is required by law to publish an annual gender pay gap report as an employer with a headcount of 250 employees or above.